Rosh-21-Baldy/netflix_data_analysis/README.md

 # netflix_data_analysis
-scrapping data from web and clean it
+scrapping data from web and clean them with different Methods